microsoft/fast/specs/tree-view/tree-view.md

 - expanded - nodes with child-nodes can either be expanded or collapsed.
 - selected - the node is selected
 - content - the content for the tree view
-- beforeContent - slot which precedes content, often a glyph or icon
+- before-content - slot which precedes content, often a glyph or icon
-- afterContent - slot which follows content, often a glyph or icon
+- after-content - slot which follows content, often a glyph or icon
-- expandCollapseGlyph - slot for svg, will include a default svg
+- expand-collapse-glyph - slot for svg, will include a default svg
-- onExpandedChange - callback for when the expanded state has changed
+- on-expanded-change - callback for when the expanded state has changed
-- onSelected - callback for when an item has been selected
+- on-selected - callback for when an item has been selected

 ### Anatomy and Appearance